Finding the Inverse of a Linear Function

 Example 3: Find the inverse of the linear function

-Some students may consider this as rational function because the equation contains some rational expressions.
+Some students may consider this as a rational function because the equation contains some rational expressions.
 Don’t be confused by the fractions here.
 Yes, it has fractions however there are no variables in the denominator.
 This makes it just a regular linear function.

 To work this out, I must get rid of the denominator.
 I will accomplish that by multiplying both sides of the equation by their least common denominator (LCD).

 As shown above, you can write the final answers two ways.
-One with a single denominator, and the other is decomposed into partial fractions.
+One with a single denominator and the other is decomposed into partial fractions.

 Example 4: Find the inverse of the linear function below and state its domain and range.

 Finding the inverse of this function is really easy.
 But in keep in mind how to correctly describe the domain and range of the inverse function.
-We have gone over this concept in the beginning of this section about the swapping of domain and range.
+We have gone over this concept at the beginning of this section about the swapping of domain and range.